Herman Miller Embody Review (2026)

 The Pixelated Support Feel

-This is the first thing you notice when you sit down.
 The seat and backrest are covered in a matrix of small, independently moving pixels that distribute your weight and conform to your shape.
-The sensation is unique: you are supported everywhere, but not enveloped.
+The sensation is unique: you are supported everywhere but not enveloped.
 It feels firm but not hard, responsive but not unstable.
-Many users describe it as “floating.”
+Many users describe it as floating.
+Some users can feel the individual pixels more than they would like, particularly through thinner clothing.
+People who love the Embody find it unlike anything else.
+People who dislike it describe a slightly bumpy sensation that never fully disappears.
+Try before buying if at all possible.

 Upright / Task-Focused Sitting